Email and SMS marketing insights, ecommerce resources, and the latest Omnisend news.

 1. Basic overview

-3. Inappropriate addresses
+3. Inappropriate recipients

 4. Opt-out policy

-- C. An advisement that the recipient may unsubscribe, opt-out or otherwise demand that use of its information cease for unsolicited or otherwise impermissible and/or inappropriate communication(s) as described herein.
+E. An advisement that the recipient may unsubscribe, opt-out or otherwise demand that use of its email address or phone number cease with respect to any or all communication purposes

-- D. Information on one or more methods by which the recipient may notify User of its election to unsubscribe, opt out or otherwise demand that use of its information cease for unsolicited or otherwise impermissible and/or inappropriate communication(s) as described herein.
+F. Information on one or more methods by which the recipient may notify Customer of its election to unsubscribe, opt out or otherwise demand that use of its information cease with respect to any or all communication purposes